 Landlords are people, too, and they might be more likely to cut a break to tenants with whom they have a good working relationship.
 Pay your rent on time and generally keep the landlord or leasing company in the loop about what’s going on in the apartment.

 It’s also a good idea to follow the rules of your apartment community and to generally be a respectful neighbor.
 Don’t be the apartment that’s having parties until 3 am or the apartment that puts its trash out too early, for example.

 What to Do Before You Move Out

-How you act when it’s time to move to a new home will have an effect on how much of your deposit you get back.
+How you act when it’s time to move to another home will have an effect on how much of your deposit you get back.
 First things first, make sure you give the landlord notice that you’re moving, within the time frame stated in your lease.
 Whether you need to give 30 or 60 days’ notice, it’s best to do it in writing, so there is some documentation of the notice.

 When you give notice, provide the landlord with a forwarding address so they know where to send the security deposit.
 If you don’t know where you’re moving next, provide the address of a family member or friend.

 Before you move out, fix up any small issues with the apartment and fill in any nail holes you put in the wall.
 Deep clean the rugs to remove any stains and to restore their condition as much as possible.